Los Angeles Lewd Conduct Defense Attorneys

 - As the prosecutor must establish that the act took place in a location open to public view, these facts could be challenged on the basis that the accused person could not have reasonably known that another individual could view the act and would be offended.

 - In some cases, it can be proven that law enforcement engaged in entrapment.
 In some police sting operations, police operatives are tasked with convincing another person to perform a sexual act, and once the target of the operation agrees and removes their clothing, exposing breasts, buttocks, or genitals, an arrest is made.
 If it can be proven that the entire incident would not have occurred without the invitation from the police officer, it may be entrapment.

 - The charges are false, and the accused did not touch the breasts, buttocks, or genitals of another within public view.
 In some cases, a person is falsely accused of lewd conduct.

 - If the private parts were touched by the accused person, the reason behind the action was not related to achieving any type of sexual gratification.

-Charged with lewd conduct?
+Charged with lewd conduct in Los Angeles?
 Connect with Werksman Jackson & Quinn LLP for a free initial consultation at (213) 688-0460.